aavotins/HiQBioDiv_EGVs/docs/02-Utilities.md

 - [radius_function()](https://aavotins.github.io/egvtools/reference/radius_function.html) — extracts
-summary statistics from raster layers using buffered polygon zones of multiple radii and rasterizes them onto a common template grid.
+summary statistics from raster layers using buffered polygon zones of multiple radii and rasterises them onto a common template grid.
 Internally hard coded to use filenames (first and second part in the result of tiling functions) as used in this project.
 If the filenames are kept, function can easily be used for other projects, regions etc. Function can be used to run sequentially, however much